muratk5n/thirdwave/en/README.md

 ---

-Highway ♪♬ to-the ♪♬ Danger Zone ♪♬ Wa wa wawawa
+♪♬ Gonna take it right ♪♬ into the ♪♬ Danger Zone ♪♪

-♪♬ Gonna take it right ♪♬ into the ♪♬ Danger Zone ♪♪ Wa wa wawawa
+Wa wa wawawa

 ---